Diagnosing arthritis may be difficult. There are more than 100 different types of

 Osteoarthritis (also known as degenerative arthritis) is the most common type.
 Rheumatoid

-arthritis and gout are two other more common types.
-To make an accurate diagnosis,
+arthritis and gout are 2 other more common types.
+To make an accurate diagnosis, a healthcare

-Examine you, paying close attention to your joints.
+Examine you, with close attention to your joints

-Order laboratory tests, X-rays, and other imaging tests (such as an ultrasound or
+Order lab tests, X-rays, and other imaging tests such as an ultrasound or MRI

-What is involved in reviewing your medical history and your current symptoms?
+What is involved in reviewing your health history and your current symptoms?

-When reviewing your medical history, your healthcare provider may ask the following
+When reviewing your health history, your healthcare provider may ask the following

 Have you had any illnesses or injuries that may explain the pain?